 [HISTORY: Adopted by the Town Meeting of the Town of Ipswich 10-17-1992 STM, approved by Attorney General 1-11-1993 (Ch.
 XIV, § 3, of the 1973 Bylaws).
 Amendments noted where applicable.]

 It shall be unlawful for any solicitor or canvasser as defined in this bylaw to engage in such business within the Town of Ipswich without first obtaining a license therefor in compliance with the provisions of this bylaw.
 The provisions of this bylaw shall not apply to any person exempted under Chapter 101 of the General Laws or to any person exempted by any other General Law, nor shall this bylaw be construed to prevent route salesmen or other persons having established customers to whom they make periodic deliveries from calling upon such customers or from making calls upon prospective customers to solicit an order for future periodic route deliveries.
-Persons engaged in the pursuit of soliciting for charitable, benevolent, fraternal, religious or political activities shall be exempt from licensing after notification to the Chief of Police or his designee.
+Persons engaged in the pursuit of soliciting for charitable, benevolent, fraternal, religious or political activities shall be exempt from licensing after notification to the Chief of Police or his/her designee.

-A solicitor or canvasser is defined as any person who, for himself, or for any other person, firm or corporation travels by foot, automobile or any other type of conveyance from place to place, from house to house, or from street to street, taking or attempting to lease or take orders for retail sale of goods, ware merchandise, or services, including without limitation the selling, distributing, exposing for sale, or soliciting or orders for magazines, books, periodicals or other articles of a commercial nature, the contracting of all household improvements, and/or for services to be performed in the future, regardless whether or not such individual possesses, carries or exposes for retail sale a sample of the subject of such sale or whether he is collecting advance payment on such retail sale.
+A solicitor or canvasser is defined as any person who, for him- or herself, or for any other person, firm or corporation travels by foot, automobile or any other type of conveyance from place to place, from house to house, or from street to street, taking or attempting to lease or take orders for retail sale of goods, ware merchandise, or services, including without limitation the selling, distributing, exposing for sale, or soliciting or orders for magazines, books, periodicals or other articles of a commercial nature, the contracting of all household improvements, and/or for services to be performed in the future, regardless whether or not such individual possesses, carries or exposes for retail sale a sample of the subject of such sale or whether he/she is collecting advance payment on such retail sale.

 Applicants for a license shall file with the Chief of Police, on a form issued by the Police Department, a written application signed under the penalties of perjury, containing the following information: